How to make money from your old clothes

 Second hand shops

-Don’t forget to try your local second hand shop, especially for vintage stuff.
+Don’t forget to try your local second hand shop, especially for vintage and high quality stuff.

 Some will sell your stuff on a concession basis (they’ll stock it and take a commission when it sells) while others will simply buy it off you.